chrisgriffis/webcam/README.md

 - OO "Gang of Four" design patterns (not yet impl'd)
 - code that's clean&clever but still eminently readable with self-evident reasoning

+# requirements
+untested on any config other than Docker version 1.13.1, build 092cba3 on linux 16.04 LTS running from within a virtualbox vm on a windows host

 # description
 (Currently tested in an Ubuntu 16.04 LTS image running in VirtualBox)